Development Setup

 Make sure you set these environment variables to point at separate directories!
 It is also strongly recommended that you create these directories outside of the pudl repository directory so the inputs and outputs are not tracked in git.

-Remember that you’ll need to either source your shell profile after adding the new environment variable definitions above, or export them at the command line for them to be active in the current shell:
+Remember that you’ll need to either source your shell profile after adding the new environment variable definitions above, or export them at the command line for them to be active in the current shell.
+Again, note that these are fake example paths:

 $ export PUDL_OUTPUT=/absolute/path/to/pudl_output